ABOUT

 John Curtis

-FOUNDER, DIRECTOR and LEAD GARDENER
+FOUNDER, DIRECTOR & LEAD GARDENER

 John Curtis is the founder, director and lead gardener at The Giving Gardens.
 He believes that many of the problems that face modern humanity could be solved by reconnecting people with their landscapes.
 For more than 25 years, John and his partner, KMC, operated Barefoot Gardens CSA, a small farm-based business where they grew vegetables, herbs, flowers and berries and fostered a sense of community among their members.
 John also served on the board and as president of Illinois Stewardship Alliance, a statewide nonprofit that develops policy and advocates for local food initiatives throughout Illinois.